 First Minister of Scotland, Nicola Sturgeon, HRH Princess Anne and Stephen Hawking opened the 23rd Rehabilitation International (RI) World Congress, at the Edinburgh International Conference Centre.

-The venue will see 1,000 delegates - including researchers, policymakers, practitioners, government officials and RI members - assemble over the course of the three-day event (25 -27 October) to discuss and advocate empowerment and inclusion for disabled people across the world.
+The venue saw 1,000 delegates - including researchers, policymakers, practitioners, government officials and RI members - assemble over the course of the three-day event (25 -27 October 2016) to discuss and advocate empowerment and inclusion for disabled people across the world.
 RI Global works towards these ends by campaigning for laws, policies and practices that respect and empower people with disabilities.
 This year’s host partner is Shaw Trust, a leading disability and employment charity in the UK.

 By the end of the week the venue will have seen more than 50 wheelchair users in attendance, as well as a large number of other disabled delegates.
 Ahead of the event the EICC undertook a full accessibility audit which has led to a series of enhancements being implemented at the venue, along with the commencement of company-wide disability awareness training, to improve the standards of overall accessibility.

 Marshall Dallas, the EICC’s Chief Executive, said: “Every level of the business has received disability awareness training in the lead up to the RI World Congress, a process we will continue to invest in at the EICC so that we can take the lessons we have learned as a team not only beyond this conference but in our everyday lives and out into the wider community.”